-Matching workforce to client populations can be an effective strategy for bridging cultural differences between social worker and client, although it cannot be the only strategy.
+Aligning workforce demographics to client populations can be an effective strategy for bridging cultural differences between social workers and clients, although it cannot be the only strategy.
 The assumption is that individuals of similar backgrounds can understand each other better and communicate more effectively (Jackson & López, 1999).
 Yet an equally compelling fact is that "the majority of clinicians from the mainstream dominant culture will routinely provide care for large numbers of patients of diverse ethnic and/or cultural backgrounds.

-Clearly increasing the numbers of culturally diverse social workers is not sufficient.
+Clearly, increasing the numbers of culturally diverse social workers is not sufficient.
 Even these professionals will need to be able to provide care for patients who are not like themselves" (Jackson & López, 1999, p.
 4).
-In addition, culturally competent social workers who bring a special skill or knowledge to the profession, like bicultural and bilingual skills, or American Sign Language (ASL) skills, are entitled to professional equity and should not be exploited for their expertise but should be appropriately compensated for skills that enhance the delivery of services to clients.
+In addition, culturally competent social workers who bring knowledge or special language skills to the profession, like bicultural or bilingual skills, are entitled to professional equity and should not be exploited for their expertise but should be appropriately compensated for skills that enhance the delivery of services to clients.